Outlook bleak for passengers on the Titan, despite massive rescue effort

 The noises are encouraging because submarine crews unable to communicate with the surface are taught to bang on their hull to be detected by sonar.

-“It sends a message that, ‘You’re probably using military techniques to find me and this is how I’m saying it,’” said Frank Owen, a submarine search and rescue expert.
+“It sends a message that you’re probably using military techniques to find me and this is how I’m saying it,” said Frank Owen, a submarine search and rescue expert.

 The problem in that scenario is finding another vessel that can go deep enough for a rescue.